constellation-daq/constellation/python/constellation/satellites/ectstage/README.md

     * verify if stage returned serial number and user given serial number of the stage match
     * set velocity and acceleration

-* `launch(payload)`:
+* `launch()`:
-  * moves to home position
+  * moves to start position

 * `start(run_id)`:
-  * moves to home position
+  * moves to start position
-  * then loads run(run_id) which does the main stage movements while acquiring data
+  * then loads `run(run_id)` which does the main stage movements while acquiring data

 * `stop()`:
+  * ends data run
   * stops stage movement immediately
-  * Only works inside of start-run loop.
+  * Only works inside of start-run loop
     (NOTE: For emergency stop while outside run loop, use stage_stop())

 * `reconfigure(ConfigurationFile)`
   * disconnects the stages and reinitializes them with values from the renewed config file
-  * rest: follows initialize function
+  * rest: follows initialize function and then relaunches the stages to start position

 * `land()`:
-  * lands the satellite
+  * closes the connection to the stage

 ## Custom Commands